 Hulu offers two plans, and the only difference between them is how many commercials viewers are exposed to.
 The most popular plan costs $7.99 per month, and Hulu promises to show only a limited number of commercials.
-The more expensive plan, which is meant for those who would like to avoid commercials entirely, costs $11.99 per month.
+The more expensive plan, which is meant for those who would like to avoid commercials entirely.
 Regardless of which plan appeals to you, you can try Hulu for free for 30 days.

 Hulu is known for its amazing library of movies, TV shows, cartoons, and trailers.
 You can watch shows such as Nashville, Bones, The Bachelor, PowerPuff Girls, or Empire from channels like FOX, NBC, HBO, NBC, Disney, ABC, CBS, Comedy Central, Cartoon Network, PBS, FX, USA Network, and Miramax, just to name a few.

 On top of that, Hulu now offers a With Live TV service, which gives you access to not only their VOD library, but also Live TV channels where you can watch your favorite series live.
 They even let you watch sports!

 DirectTV Now is a subscription streaming television service owned by AT&T and launched in 2016.
 The service now has over 400,000, which is a considerable achievement given that it has been available only for a few months.
 The service works with TV-connected devices, such as Apple TV, Roku, and Amazon Fire TV, mobile devices, modern web browsers, and Chromecast hardware.